ChatModel: Automating Reference Model Design and Verification with LLMs: Evaluations

 \subsection{Experimental setup}

-\textbf{Benchmarks.} To evaluate the effectiveness of our work, we employed \textbf{300} designs from the open-source benchmarks VerilogEval~\cite{liu2023verilogeval} and RTLLM2.0~\cite{lu2024rtllm}, as well as our own ModelEval dataset.
-Both VerilogEval and RTLLM2.0 are relatively simple and primarily used to evaluate the generative capabilities of LLMs, yet their design specifications can still be applied to generating reference models.
-To more accurately evaluate the capability of ChatModel in generating complex reference models, we developed the ModelEval benchmark, which consists of 94 distinct designs that vary significantly in complexity.
-Each design includes comprehensive test cases to verify the functional correctness of the generated reference models.
-The model is considered successfully generated only if it passes these test cases.
+\textbf{Benchmarks.} We selected \textbf{300} hardware designs from the widely-used benchmarks VerilogEval2.0~\cite{pinckney2024revisitingverilogevalnewerllms} and RTLLM2.0~\cite{lu2024rtllm}, as well as our own ModelEval dataset.
+Although VerilogEval2.0 and RTLLM2.0 are primarily used to evaluate the HDL generative capabilities of LLMs, their design specifications can still be applied to generating reference models.
+To ensure that our evaluation closely reflects real-world design tasks, we introduce the ModelEval benchmark, which comprises 94 diverse designs representative of practical application scenarios.
+Each benchmark design is accompanied by comprehensive test cases to rigorously verify the functional correctness of the generated reference models.

-\textbf{Evaluation Metrics.} Since LLMs are probabilistic, each case is evaluated multiple times to account for output variability, and the pass@k~\cite{chen2021evaluating} metric is calculated.
-Unless otherwise specified, ChatModel uses GPT-4o as the foundational LLM for each agent, and the temperature of all LLMs is set to 0.3 to balance generation capability and randomness.
-The debugging iteration threshold in ChatModel is set at 6, as improvements beyond this point are difficult to observe.
-For more detailed information about the experiment setup, please see Appendix~\ref{sec:App_B}.
+\textbf{Evaluation Metrics.} Since LLMs are probabilistic, each case is evaluated multiple times to account for output variability, and the pass@k~\cite{chen2021evaluating} is calculated.
+Unless otherwise specified, the experiment uses GPT-4o as the foundational LLM for each agent via the OpenAI API.
+The temperature of all LLMs is set to 0.3 to balance the generation capability and randomness.
+The \textit{debugging iteration threshold} in ChatModel is set at \textbf{6}, as improvements beyond this point are difficult to observe.

+\textbf{Baseline Methods.} Existing reference model construction methods still rely on manual development, and there is a lack of automated generation approaches.
+Therefore, we select several representative LLM-based baselines for comparison, including \textbf{Zero-Shot}~\cite{xian2018zero} (generation without examples), \textbf{CoT+Few-Shot}~\cite{kim2023cot} (step-by-step reasoning with examples), and \textbf{Multi-Agent}~\cite{zhao2024two} (one agent analyzes, and another generates).